-Feel free to make and refer to notes during your interview so that you are better prepared to answer questions.
+The interview questions concern your influencing skills, financial awareness, customer service and managing your workload.
+Use the STAR technique explained above in your competency-based interview to ensure that you have structure to your answers.
 There will be time to refer to your notes before and during answering questions, but it is important not to spend too long deliberating on answers as this will break up the flow of the interview.